 The integrated four-year curriculum includes coursework in all aspects of audiology (see AUD courses for a listing of courses from the university's Graduate Bulletin).
 Full-time on-campus faculty lead the program.
 In addition, because of its unique location in Metropolitan Detroit, the department is able to draw on the rich experience of a number of local experts in audiology, speech-language pathology, deaf education, and related disciplines.
 The first two years of the Au.D. curriculum include basic coursework in acoustics, hearing science, hearing disorders, instrumentation, and basic clinical audiology.
 The third and fourth years include coursework in advanced topics such as cochlear implants, intra-operative monitoring, vestibular electrodiagnosis and central auditory processing.

-In the audiology program, students are placed in several part-time clinical externships in their second and third years, as well as a full-time 12-month externship in the fourth year.
+Wayne State's audiology program offers a unique and clinical experience in multiple settings!
+Audiology students are placed in several part-time clinical externships in their second and third years, as well as a full-time 12-month externship in the fourth year.

 - Ann Arbor V.A.
 Medical Center

 - Ear, Nose, and Throat Consultants

 - Numerous other diverse medical and private practice clinical rotations!

 The Doctor of Audiology (Au.D.) education program in audiology (residential) at Wayne State University (Detroit, MI) is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.